Strasbourg astronomical clock: Second clock

 The first clock stopped working and a new one was started in the 16th century.
 It was designed by the mathematician Christian Herlin.
-During a first phase, the stone case and the staircase were built, around 1547, and the dial and iron framework were being constructed when work halted, due to the various political problems - the cathedral became Catholic - and also due to the deaths of Herlin and his associates.
+At the start of the construction, around 1547, the cathedral was under the control of the Protestants.
+During this time the stone case and the staircase were built along with the dial and iron framework.
+Work was halted a year later when the cathedral was put under Catholic control and would not resume until 1571 when the cathedral was again under the control of the Protestants.

-Construction was resumed in 1571 by Conrad Dasypodius, a pupil of and successor to Herlin.
+Construction of the clock resumed under the direction of Conrad Dasypodius, a pupil of and successor to Herlin who had since passed away.
 Dasypodius enrolled the Swiss clockmakers Isaac Habrecht and Josia Habrecht, as well as the astronomer and musician David Wolckenstein, and Swiss artists Tobias Stimmer and his brother Josias.
 The clock was completed in 1574.

 This clock was remarkable both for its complexity as an astronomical device and for the range and richness of its decorations and accessories.
 As well as the many dials and indicators - the calendar dial, the astrolabe, the indicators for planets, and eclipses - the clock was also well endowed with paintings, moving statues, automata, and musical entertainment in the form of a six tune carillon.
 The Stimmers painted large panels that depicted the three Fates, Urania, Colossus, Nicolaus Copernicus, and various sacred themes, including the Creation, the resurrection of the Dead, the last judgment, and the rewards of virtue and vice.

 At the base of a clock there was an 86 cm (34") diameter celestial globe, accompanied by the figure of a pelican.
 The globe was connected to the clock movement, and set for the meridian of Strasbourg.

 A popular feature of the new clock was the golden cockerel, a relic of the first clock, which perched on the top of the cupola and entertained the onlookers at noon every day until 1640, when it was struck by lightning.

 Most of the works are still preserved in the Museum of Decorative Arts.